HealthBioscienceIDEAS/microscopy-novice/episodes/imaging-software.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain the pros and cons of different image visualisation tools (e.g. ImageJ, napari and proprietary options)
+- Explain the pros and cons of different image visualisation tools (e.g. ImageJ, Napari and proprietary options)
-- Use napari to open images
+- Use Napari to open images
-- Navigate the napari viewer (pan/zoom/swapping between 2D and 3D views…)
+- Navigate the Napari viewer (pan/zoom/swapping between 2D and 3D views…)
-- Explain the main parts of the napari user interface
+- Explain the main parts of the Napari user interface

 ::::::::::::::::::::::::::::::::::::::::::::::::